-Our program is flexible, with 1-on-1 sessions that can be scheduled as needed by fellows and only 4 hours of group sessions per week.
+Our program is flexible, with 1-on-1 sessions that can be scheduled as needed by fellows and only 2-4 hours of sessions per week.
 Live sessions are recorded, allowing fellows to review materials later.
-The Pathrise income share agreement (ISA) is only 9% of their first year’s salary and we never require upfront payments.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they start working at a new job they love and we never require upfront payments.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you are interested in improving your job search by working with an experienced mentor, join a Pathrise.